Tre101/Project-Twilight/README.md

 MSCH-C220 Game Jam, April 2022

 ## Theme
-Literally Time Crunching, you have to Kill the enemies before the time runs out.
-If the time were to run out then you lose and have to restart.
+Literally Time Crunching, you have to reach the score of 7000 before the time runs out.
+It can be by killing enemies or destroying the asteroids.

 ## Game Play
-Kill Every Enemy on the Map before the time runs out
+Reach the score 7000 before the time runs out.

 W - Forward